myquay/michael-mckenna.com/blog/content/post/2023/indie-auth-in-asp-net.md

 ### Advantages of IndieAuth

-The main advantage is that you can sign into a website with any supported authentication service listed on your domain.
-For example, if you have a Twitter account listed on your website then you use that to sign into a website which supports IndieAuth.
+The main advantage is that you can sign into an application with any supported authentication service listed on your domain.

+For example, if you have a Twitter account listed on your website then you use that to sign into an application which supports IndieAuth.
 Lose access to Twitter?
-No problem, just add a new account to your website and you can still sign into the website.
-It's basically a way to decouple your identity from a particular authentication provider; the "Dependency Inversion" in SOLID, if you will.
+No problem, just add a new provider to your website and sign into your existing account with that instead.

+It's a way to decouple your identity from a particular authentication provider.

 A secondary advantage is for third party app developers.
 Traditionally with OAuth if you wanted to support a particular authentication provider such as Facebook or GitHub then you need to register your application to receive a `client_id` and `client_secret`.

 That's okay if there's a few main providers you want to support, but if you want to support a large number of providers then it can be a lot of work to register your application with each provider.
 With IndieAuth, you don't need to register your application with any provider, you just need to support the IndieAuth protocol and you automatically support any IndieAuth server (and their supported authentication methods).

 ### Disadvantages of IndieAuth